andreitudose94/P10---server/README.md

  Every API call needs to have an `access token` in request header or as parameter

- > * In request header: `Authorization: Bearer 063af88a653d53903f9434ad82d4581e1ce9629d62bd430ea21c60df6cf4dc80`
- > * In request parameters as `GET https://ls1-dev.mdlz.cloud/audits?access_token=063af88a653d53903f9434ad82d4581e1ce9629d62bd430ea21c60df6cf4dc80`

- To get this access token you need to provide LS1 user `email/password` in exchange

- Access token is valid only for a limited period of time, after which you need to get a new access token using your `email/password` or using `refresh token` received along with `access token` in authentication process

- > Note:
- > There are a few API calls that do not require authentication token (public access).
-Check for `Authorization: false` in API method description

 ##### User

 ###### Create Acount